Tar-ive/hacktx_2025/ExportBlock-252f4c11-e603-4acf-886c-e15dc0b422e1-Part-1/architecture and tasks 290e651fd81c805cb3ffccd1e50ec2d6.md

 **Decision Process:**

 - Parse user message for keywords and semantic meaning
-- Classify intent into categories: spending, investing, bills, security, general
+- Classify intent into categories: spending, investing, security, general
 - Match intent to agent's expertise domain
 - Consider conversation history (stick with same agent for context)
 - If ambiguous, default to Nova (generalist)